 - When the oven is finished preheating, bake the biscuits for about 15 minutes or until golden brown.
 If you cut the biscuits into very small shapes, you may want to decrease the cooking time.

-- Remove from the oven and allow to cool.
-Store these dog biscuits in an airtight container.
+- Remove from the oven, allow to cool, and store the biscuits in an airtight container.

 - Extra points if you smear a little creamy natural peanut butter on top of the biscuit before serving to your dog to make it even more like a real Nutter Butter!

-Because of the artificial, processed ingredients and sugar content, dogs shouldn’t eat Nutter Butters.
-If your dog consumes any, monitor him for signs of vomiting or illness.
+If your dog consumes any, monitor them for signs of vomiting or illness.

-You should always look for the most natural, unprocessed, high-quality food items you can find.
-When it comes to peanut butter or any sort of treat, look out for the ingredient xylitol, which is toxic for dogs.
+When it comes to peanut butter cookies or any sort of treat, look out for the ingredient xylitol, which is toxic for dogs.

 If you prefer to stay on the safe side, homemade treats and Riley’s Organic Dog Treats are great, healthy alternatives to feeding your pup Nutter Butters.

-On that note, go pick up a bag of Riley’s for your dog and maybe some Nutter Butters for yourself!
+So, go pick up a bag of Riley’s for your dog or make your own peanut butter dog treats, and save those Nutter Butters for yourself!